sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 7: Intellectual Property/e-portfolio.md

 ### Summary of the Artefact

-A key idea from the Week 7 workshop was the **Monkey Selfie copyright dispute**.
-Photographer David Slater prepared the camera and environment, but a macaque pressed the shutter and created the photographs.
-The dispute raised the question of who could be considered the author.
-The workshop connected this case to AI because AI systems also produce content without being human creators.
-Under current approaches discussed in class, human authorship remains important and AI itself cannot own copyright.
+During the Week 7 workshop, we discussed Intellectual Property, including copyright, AI-generated works and the Monkey Selfie copyright dispute.
+In that case, photographer David Slater prepared the camera and environment, but the macaque pressed the shutter, raising the question of who should be recognised as the creator.
+We then connected this issue to AI-generated content and discussed whether AI can own copyright and how much human involvement is needed for authorship.

+In my view, the person who provides meaningful creative direction should have a stronger claim than the technology itself.
+However, simply owning a camera or entering a very basic AI prompt may not always be enough to prove authorship.
+I found this interesting because AI is making the idea of “creator” much less straightforward than I previously thought.

 ### Justification and Personal Reflection